farazdagi/cargo-algorist/README.md

 cargo install cargo-algorist
 ```

-Once installed, you can use it as `cargo algorist`.
+Once installed, you can use it as `cargo algorist` or as `algorist` directly (within this document,
+we will use `algorist` for brevity).

 ## Usage